tvooo/tp2/7-experiments.md

 After the initial short interview, we watched through the video.
 Both Luisa and I were free to pause the video at any time to point out interesting events or ask clarifying questions.
 After we had been through the whole video, I jumped to some specific points of interest for more clarification.
 The review session was again recorded on audio.

 A general theme that we noticed was that our conversation during the ride drifted quite often, away from the specific immediacy of the ride to more general, high-level discussions.
-We talked about the Luisa's choice of route and reasons thereof, about shared spaces and space ownership, about the precedence of social rules over written (formal) rules and about the character of some places versus others.
+We talked about Luisa's choice of route and reasons thereof, about shared spaces and space ownership, about the precedence of social rules over written (formal) rules and about the character of some places versus others.
 Another issue of interest was the fact that Luisa apparently chose the route consciously along more busy sections of the city, in order to gain more material interesting for the research.
 I did neither intend nor prevent this.

 The side-by-side video composition seemed to provide an appealing perspective for Luisa ("So cool to see the two pictures together").
 It still had its problems, giving that it was an unusual format and needed the viewer to focus on two things simultaneously: "I get a bit distracted just by watching... it's very interesting".